AdamsPL/state-machine/part3/article.md

   401198:       c3                      ret
   401199:       0f 1f 80 00 00 00 00    nop    DWORD PTR [rax+0x0]
 ```

 As you can see the compiler got rid of most of the copies and reassignments and leaves us with just the evaluated result passed to **`puts`** function.

 ## Summary
-In this article we explored the possibility to join strings at compile time.
-The feat itself might not be so impresive, but it's one of things needed to generate a transition table at compile time.
-As always, you can find the code in my github repository: ([link](https://github.com/AdamsPL/state-machine/))
+In this article, we explored the possibility to join strings at compile time.
+The feat itself might not be so impressive, but it's one of the things needed to generate a transition table at compile time.
+As always, you can find the code in my GitHub repository: ([link](https://github.com/AdamsPL/state-machine/))

-In the next article we'll play a bit with the type system, trying to extract as much information as possible with a hint of functional programming ;).
+In the next article, we'll play a bit with the type system, trying to extract as much information as possible with a hint of functional programming ;)

 Stay tuned!